An optimal bound for the ratio between ordinary and uniform exponents of Diophantine approximation: Introduction

-These exponents were first introduced and studied by A. Khintchine \cite{K2,K1} and V. Jarn\'ik \cite{JAR}.
-Dirichlet's \emph{Schubfachprinzip} ensures that for any $\btheta$ with $\bbQ$-linearly independent coordinates with $1$ Indeed, exponents of Diophantine approximation are about investigating specific $\btheta$ for which Dirichlet's \emph{Schubfachprinzip} can be improved.
-Ordinary exponents question whether Dirichlet's \emph{Schubfachprinzip} can be improved for approximation vectors of arbitrarily large size $t$, while uniform exponents question whether it can be improved for any sufficiently large upper bound $t$ for the size of approximation vectors.
+Exponents of Diophantine approximation give more detailed information about approximation to $\theta$ in the case when $\theta$ admits approximations better than the approximations provided by Dirichlet's \emph{Schubfachprinzip}.
+The ordinary exponent deals with the question whether Dirichlet's \emph{Schubfachprinzip} can be improved for approximation vectors of arbitrarily large size $t$, while uniform exponents deals with the question whether it can be improved for any sufficiently large upper bound $t$ for the size of approximation vectors.
 The aim of this paper is to provide a lower bound for the ratios $\lambda(\btheta)/\hat{\lambda}(\btheta)$ and $\omega(\btheta)/\hat{\omega}(\btheta)$ as a function of $\hat{\lambda}(\btheta)$ and $\hat{\omega}(\btheta)$ respectively, in any dimension.
 In dimension $n=1$ simultaneous approximation and approximation by one linear form coincide.
 Khintchine \cite{K1} observed that the uniform exponent for an irrational $\btheta$ always takes the value $1$ and it follows from Dirichlet's \emph{Schubfachprinzip} that the ordinary exponent satisfy $\omega(\theta) = \lambda(\theta) \geq 1=\hat{\omega}(\theta) = \hat{\lambda}(\theta)$.
 In dimension $n=2$, Jarn\'ik proved in \cite{VJ2, VJ3} the inequalities

 These inequalities are optimal by a result of M. Laurent \cite{Laur}.
 In \cite{M3d}, Moshchevitin proved the optimal bound for simultaneous approximation in dimension $n=3$: